 Humans first began using animal skins to protect themselves from the elements about 500,000 years ago.
-They scraped the flesh off the skin and flung it over their shoulders as a coat or cloak and wrapped pieces around their feet to make primitive shoes.
-This was the beginning of the use of leather.
-Eventually they realized if the skins were stretched out in the sun and left to dry and rubbed with oil and bark from certain trees, they felt softer and lasted longer.
+They scraped the flesh off the skin, flung it over their shoulders like a coat or cloak, and wrapped pieces around their feet to make primitive shoes.
+Eventually, they realized if the skins were stretched out in the sun and left to dry and rubbed with oil and bark from certain trees, they felt softer and lasted longer.
 That was the beginning of tanning.
-Although it's impossible to pinpoint the exact date the process was first used, by 5,000 BC man had mastered tanning hide.
+Although it's impossible to pinpoint the exact date the process was first used, by 5,000 BC, the man had mastered tanning hide.

 Widespread Use of Animal Skins

-Early human civilization worldwide used tanned leather for a variety of purposes in addition to making shoes and clothing.
-Leather was used to make tents, rugs, beds, belts, cushions, chair seats, harnesses, shields and armor.
-Plus, bags made from skins were used to keep water fresh and cool in places like Ancient Egypt, Greece, and Rome.
-Among the ancient Greeks tanners and shoemakers were highly respected artisans.
-They used barks from alders, conifers, and mimosa, pomegranate peels, sumac leaves, acorns, walnuts, alum and fish oil in the tanning process.
+Early human civilizations worldwide used tanned leather for a variety of purposes in addition to making shoes and clothing.
+Among the ancient Greeks, tanners and shoemakers were highly respected artisans.
+They used barks from alders, conifers, mimosa, pomegranate peels, sumac leaves, acorns, walnuts, alum, and fish oil in the tanning process.

 A Variety of Animal Skins

-Ancient leather-crafters worked with many different animal skins.
+Ancient leather crafters worked with many different animal skins.
 According to Homer, the Greeks used cow, goat, and weasel hide to make shoes and clothing.
-The Roman emperor Diocletian even issued an edict setting the price of the tanned skins of goats, lamb, sheep, deer, leopards, lions, beaver, seals, and other animals used to make shoes and clothing based on their quality.
+The Roman emperor Diocletian even issued a proclamation setting the price of the tanned skins of goats, lamb, sheep, deer, leopards, lions, beaver, seals, and other animals used to make shoes and clothing based on their quality.
 In 1873, ash-preserved ruins of a tannery were unearthed in Pompeii.
 During the Middle Ages, the Arabs and Moors were known for their remarkable skill in making beautiful items of goatskin and other hides.